Photo of author

 Is The CNA a Good Pathway Into other Nursing Careers?

-The journey to becoming a registered nurse (RN) or a licensed practical nurse (LPN) is a long, rigorous, and often expensive process.
-While nursing school curricula cover clinical theory and advanced skill training, they lack one crucial element: the raw reality of working directly with patients.
-This is where the Certified Nursing Assistant (CNA) role … Read more
+Becoming a registered nurse (RN) or a licensed practical nurse (LPN) is a long, rigorous, and often expensive process.
+While nursing school curricula cover clinical theory and advanced skill training, they lack one element: the raw reality of working directly with patients.
+This is where the Certified Nursing Assistant (CNA) role becomes vital.
+CNA work … Read more

 Flexion vs. Extension: What’s the Difference & Examples